juliuskoschnick/julius-koschnick/content/_index.md

           location: London, UK
           date_start: '2019-09-01'
           date_end: ''
-          description: 'Thesis title: On the Shoulders of Science - Scientific Culture as a Driver of Innovation During the Early Industrial Revolution
+          description: 'Thesis title: On the Shoulders of Science - Early Science as a Driver of Innovation During the Early Industrial Revolution

           Supervisors: Prof. Max-Stephan Schulze and Dr. Jeremiah Dittmar'